dspytdao/Algo_AMM/README.md

 The code runs when an account calls `Txn.application_args[0]` that equals to `Bytes("redeem")` into the smart contract.
 It returns true if the token received by the smart contract is the winner decided in `on_result` part of the program.

 `redeemToken` tracks the withdrawal of Yes/No Tokens.
-Since the initial distribution of liqudity provided was distribtued in 50%/50% towards each token, after the deadline the winning token should be worth double its initial price.
+Since the initial distribution of liquidity provided was distribtued in 50%/50% towards each token, after the deadline the winning token should be worth double its initial price.

 ```python
 def redeemToken(